Skip to main content

 What Is the Scope of Genetic Information in Endocrinology?

-Consequently, a that asks, “Does anyone in your family have a history of thyroid disease?” is a request for genetic information and triggers GINA’s heightened requirement for a knowing, voluntary, and written authorization.
+Consequently, a health risk assessment that asks, “Does anyone in your family have a history of thyroid disease?” is a request for genetic information and triggers GINA’s heightened requirement for a knowing, voluntary, and written authorization.
 This prevents an employer from making assumptions about an employee’s future health risks based on their family history, a practice that GINA was specifically created to eliminate.

 Data Sensitivity and Corresponding Legal Safeguards